Kingdom Hearts Chain of Memories

 Development and Release[edit | edit source]

 Kingdom Hearts Chain of Memories was developed as an intermediary title that would bridge the one year-long gap between the original Kingdom Hearts and Kingdom Hearts II.
 Originally, Director Tetsuya Nomura intended to leave the events between the two a mystery.
 However, in consideration of the demand for children to be able to play a Kingdom Hearts game on the Game Boy Advance, Nomura decided to create a game on the platform that would connect the two stories.
 The main theme of this title would revolve around "memories"; initially, it was called Kingdom Hearts: Lost Memories.
 Chain of Memories was later adopted for its style and resemblance to the outline of the story.
-Chain of Memories was developed alongside Kingdom Hearts II.
+Chain of Memories was developed alongside Kingdom Hearts II, in collaboration with Japanese developer Jupiter.
 As the GBA was less powerful than the PS2, a 3D environment akin to that of the first game would not be possible for this title; instead, Chain of Memories was set on a 2D plane and centered on a card-based system.
 The gameplay began as a simple card game, but evolved into incorporate action components, such as a jump button, so as to not alienate fans of the original Kingdom Hearts.
 The Reverse/Rebirth campaign was planned from the start of development, which would follow Riku's story and follow different gameplay rules compared to Sora's story.
 The technology for the FMVs present in the game was produced by AM3.
 Due to the limited ROM space of a GBA cartridge, content was cut in accommodation for the FMVs.

 Re-releases and Remakes[edit | edit source]